Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 Composite Resin vs Porcelain: The Chemistry Behind the Choice

-The two primary materials for veneers, composite resin and porcelain, each boast unique chemical compositions and properties that influence their suitability for different applications.
+The two primary veneer materials, composite resin and porcelain, boast unique chemical compositions and properties that influence their suitability for different applications, including whether or not you need shaved teeth.

 Composite Resin